mouseless/baked/unreleased.md

     - all types of parameters and return types
     - stylized routes with default conventions
     - additional attributes for controller actions
+    - methods of transient services are rendered as actions
+    - entity composition are rendered under entity services
+    - single by unique generates duplicate actions for entities
   - `Business` and `Orm` is split into two features
     - `LifetimeFeature` is introduced with three implementations `Singleton`, `Scoped` and `Transient`